 Welcome to the EuroVaQ website

+EuroVaQ was a European Commission research project involving organisations from 10 European countries.
 The aim of the project was to develop robust methods to determine the monetary value of a quality adjusted life year (QALY) across a number of European Member States.

-Robinson, A., Gyrd-Hansen, D., Bacon, P., Baker, R., Pennington, M., Donaldson, C. and EuroVaQ Team (2013) 'Estimating a WTP-based value of a QALY: The ‘chained’ approach', Social Science & Medicine, September(92), pp. 92-104, is based on the ‘chained’ approach, and
+Robinson, A., Gyrd-Hansen, D., Bacon, P., Baker, R., Pennington, M., Donaldson, C. and EuroVaQ Team (2013) 'Estimating a WTP-based value of a QALY: The ‘chained’ approach', Social Science & Medicine, September(92), pp. 92-104.

-Pennington, M., Baker, R., Brouwer, W., Mason, H., Gyrd-Hansen, D., Robinson, A., Donaldson, C. and EuroVaQ Team (2013) 'Comparing WTP values of different types of QALY gain elicited from the general public', Health Economics, available online as early view, is based on the ‘direct’ approach
+Pennington, M., Baker, R., Brouwer, W., Mason, H., Gyrd-Hansen, D., Robinson, A., Donaldson, C. and EuroVaQ Team (2013) 'Comparing WTP values of different types of QALY gain elicited from the general public', Health Economics, 24(3), pp. 280-293.

 If you are unable to access the above papers, please contact Sue Bell.

 Colleagues in the Economics Departments at Konstanz and Martin Luther Universities in Germany have taken some of the ideas of the original EuroVaQ Project and tested them further.
 This is also useful because Germany was not included in the original EuroVaQ Project.
 A paper on their work 'What You Ask is What You Get: Willingness-to-Pay for a QALY in Germany' is also available.